 Even though it wasn’t really intended to be highly mobile, the way Roland has designed the rack on this kit allows for some portability.
 You probably wouldn’t want to move this thing around too often, but in case you have to do it, you won’t run into much resistance.
 Realistically, it doesn’t take long to break TD-17KL-S V-Compact Series down.

 Roland’s TD-17 module is fairly powerful for what it is.
 Compared to something like the TD-30, you will find that it lacks quite a few features.
-However, TD-17 was designed to be a training tool as well.
-They have included a great COACH feature that can help you perfect your technique and a few similar solutions.
+However, the TD-17 was designed to be a training tool as well.
+They have included a great COACH feature that will help in your practice times.

 THE KIT FEATURES: